Trail Sense

 Chemical treatment

 Chemical water purification tablets or drops can be used to treat water.
-Be sure to follow the instructions, which are normally printed on the bottle.
+Be sure to follow the instructions, which are normally printed on the package.
 The most common chemical is iodine, but chlorine-based treatments are also available.
 Before deciding which to buy, research how effective they are against bacteria and parasites in your region.
 Treatment amounts and times vary by chemical type and brand.
 Be sure to check the expiration date (if any) before going on a trip.

 If you are pregnant or have thyroid problems, don't use iodine.
 Always read the warnings on the packages of chemical purification solutions before buying them.

 3. Wait 5 minutes and shake.
-Be sure some water leaks out the cap and around the threads.
+Be sure some water leaks out of the cap and around the threads.

-6. Your water is now ready to drink.
+5. Your water is now ready to drink.

 Conversions